Here’s everything you need to know about overactive pelvic floor muscles including some simple exercises you can do at home.

 This can severely impact your quality of life, making it painful to engage in sexual intercourse, insert or remove a tampon, or do gynecological exams like pap smears or routine vaginal exams.
 An overactive pelvic floor can also contribute to the incomplete emptying of the bladder or bowel.
 People with the condition may also find it difficult to initiate a urinary flow and may frequently suffer from constipation.

-Other symptoms include general pain in the pelvic region, particularly around the hips and lower back.
-Overactive pelvic floor muscles also make it difficult and, in severe cases, almost impossible to achieve vaginal penetration or even have an orgasm.
+Other symptoms include general pelvic pain, particularly around the hips and lower back pain.
+Overactive pelvic floor muscles also make it difficult and, in severe cases, almost impossible to achieve vaginal penetration, often associated with vaginismus, or even have an orgasm.

 How to Relax Pelvic Floor Muscle – Simple Exercises to Do at Home

 Many women with an overactive pelvic floor muscle are often unaware that there’s something they can do about it.
-Others simply choose to put up with it, while others are too embarrassed to seek help for their condition.
+Others simply choose to put up with it, while others are too embarrassed to seek help.
 Some women even falsely believe that their inability to relax their pelvic muscles is linked to something they might be doing wrong.

-While the best thing to do would be to seek help from a physical therapist or medical professional, there are a few things you can do to alleviate the symptoms.
+While the best thing to do would be to seek help from a physio, there are a few things you can do to alleviate the symptoms.
 Most of these revolve around breathing and stretching exercises designed to help you relax your pelvic floor muscle.

 Diaphragmatic Breathing

 The diaphragm and the pelvic floor muscles work in sync with each other.
 Relaxing the diaphragm also helps relax the pelvic floor.
-Try the following exercise.
+Try the following exercise to help deepen pelvic floor awareness.

 Pelvic Girdle Stretches

-These exercises are also great for practicing diaphragmatic breathing to relax your pelvic floor muscle.
+These exercises are also great for practicing diaphragmatic breathing to relax your pelvic floor muscle and managing pelvic girdle pain.

 Happy Baby Pose